CLRX/CLRX-mirror/doc/GcnMemHandling.md

 ### Image addressing

-The main addressing rules for the images are defined by the tiling registers.
+The main addressing rules for images are defined by tiling registers.
 The TILINGINDEX choose what register control addressing of image.
 Index 8 (by default) choose the linear access.
-In the most cases images are splitted into the tiles which organizes image's data in efficient manner for GPU memory subsystem.
-Unfortunatelly, the fields of a tiling registers and their meanigful are not known (for me).
+In the most cases images are splitted into tiles which organizes image's data in efficient manner for GPU memory subsystem.
+Unfortunatelly, fields of tiling registers and their meanigful are not known (for me).

 The address of image's pixel is stored in VADDR registers.
 Number of used registers and data type depends on the instruction type and image type.
 Following table describes